thiagokokada/blog/2024-08-17/01-an-unordered-list-of-things-i-miss-in-go.md

 being in standard library reduces the friction: if there was some implementation in standard library, I would generally prefer it unless I have some specific needs.
-However when the standard library doesn't offer what I need, I need to find it myself a suitable library, and this will take sometime since there are lots of alternatives.
+However when the standard library doesn't offer what I need, I need to find it myself a suitable library, and this ends up taking time since generally there are lots of alternatives.

 ## Keyword and default arguments for functions